mgostisha/mcgostisha.com/content/blog/hello-world/index.md

 ---
 title: Hello, World
 date: '2019-09-17'
-description: 'A meta blog about the tech behind this blog'
+description: 'A meta blog about the tech behind mcgostisha.blog'
 ---

 This is my first post on my new ~~fake~~ real blog!
 How exciting!